catchharsh/Imdb_scrapper/README.md

 # Imdb_scrapper
 > Web scrapper for IMDB

+_**This script will receive a genre from user, then will tabularize top 50 movies as per US votes sorted in decreasing order of their Imdb ratings in a final_output.xlsx **_

 I have used web scrapping to get the data of various top rated movies of different genre from Imdb.

-_**This program will receive a genre from user, then will tabularize top 50 movies as per US votes sorted in decreasing order of their Imdb ratings.**_

 I have implemented a **JSON file** to store the data from scraping and used **Pandas** to tabularize it.

 Use of the following genres are allowed (it makes up mostly all):